Norman Birkett, 1st Baron Birkett: Retirement

 On 13 June 1957 he became chairman of a committee of Privy Counsellors holding an inquiry into the Home Secretary's use of telephone tapping.
 After twenty-nine meetings, Birkett drafted a report which he passed on to Parliament supporting the use of telephone taps and noting their effectiveness.
 On 9 December, a letter arrived from the Prime Minister offering him a peerage.
-He accepted, and his name appeared in the 1958 New Years Honours list, and was created Baron Birkett, of Ulverston in the County of Lancaster, and took his seat in the House of Lords on 20 February 1958.
+He accepted, and his name appeared in the 1958 New Years Honours list; created Baron Birkett, of Ulverston in the County of Lancaster, and took his seat in the House of Lords on 20 February 1958.
 In the same year, he was awarded a LLD by the University of Cambridge, where the speaker said that Birkett was "endowed with such a voice as Cicero declared to be first requisite of an orator" and that "in our own time there had been no one more skilled in swaying the mind of a jury."
 In February 1959, he appeared on the first episode of the BBC television program Face to Face, where he was described as "one of the three or four greatest criminal lawyers of this century, and perhaps one of the three or four greatest criminal lawyers of all time".
 Outside politics and the law, he also served as Master of the Worshipful Company of Curriers four times.

 Birkett tried to sit as regularly in the House of Lords as possible, and made his maiden speech on 8 April 1959 on the subject of crime in the United Kingdom.
 In May, he moved the first reading of the Obscene Publications Bill, which passed with support from both sides of the house.
 Privately, Birkett believed that "there will never be a satisfactory law in England about obscenity.
 Our 1959 Act is the best we have yet done."
 In 1961, he was again invited by the BBC to give a series of talks on the BBC Home Service, this time titled "Six Great Advocates".
 He picked Edward Marshall Hall, Patrick Hastings, Edward Clarke, Rufus Isaacs, Charles Russell and Thomas Erskine.
 He sat for the last time in the House of Lords on 8 February 1962, where he made a speech criticising an element of the Manchester Corporation Bill which would have water drained from Ullswater to meet the needs of the growing population in Manchester.
 His speech was "deeply felt and eloquent", and when the votes were announced, Birkett and his supporters had won by 70 votes to 36.
 The Ullswater Yacht Club now holds an annual Lord Birkett Memorial Trophy Race on the lake.

 The next morning he complained of heart trouble, collapsed shortly after lunch and was taken to the hospital.
 The doctors discovered that he had ruptured an important blood vessel and immediate surgery was needed to fix it.
 The operation failed to fix the problem, and he died early in the morning on 10 February 1962.
 His son, Michael, succeeded him as Baron Birkett.